Brain and Spinal Injury Trust Fund Commission

 Atlanta, GA 30324

-These policies were initially adopted July 9, 2002, and last amended on July 1, 2023.
+These policies were initially adopted July 9, 2002, and last amended on May 22, 2025.
 The most recent revisions made to the policies are outlined below.
 These policies relate to distributions from the Brain and Spinal Injury Trust Fund, as authorized by Official Code of Georgia Annotated, Section 15-21-140, et seq. (as amended in 2002, Act No. 748 (S.B.
 364)).

 Summary of Amendments:

-This 27th Day of May, 2025.
+This 30th Day of June, 2025.

 By: Craig L. Young, Executive Director